Smertig/banana/master/_sources/api/tg/types/inline_query_result_cached_video.rst.txt

    .. cpp:member:: optional_t<string_t> description

+   Optional.
 Short description of the result

    .. cpp:member:: optional_t<string_t> caption

+   Optional.
 Caption of the video to be sent, 0-1024 characters after entities parsing

    .. cpp:member:: optional_t<string_t> parse_mode

+   Optional.
 Mode for parsing entities in the video caption.
 See formatting options for more details.

    .. cpp:member:: optional_t<array_t<message_entity_t>> caption_entities

+   Optional.
 List of special entities that appear in the caption, which can be specified instead of parse_mode

    .. cpp:member:: optional_t<inline_keyboard_markup_t> reply_markup

+   Optional.
 Inline keyboard attached to the message

    .. cpp:member:: optional_t<input_message_content_t> input_message_content

+   Optional.
 Content of the message to be sent instead of the video